easttennesseecc-star/Q-Top-Dog-IDE/PHASE_14_QUICK_REFERENCE.md

 ## Success Quote

-> "In 6 months, Q-IDE will be the IDE that developers choose not because they have to,
+> "In 6 months, Top Dog will be the IDE that developers choose not because they have to,
 > but because they can't imagine working any other way."

 ---